 The Opening starts with an action packed sequence, indicating it is gonna be one heck of a ride.

 The Animation from the cartoon series is retained.
+It has anime influence.

 Action Sequences were spectacular from start to finish.
+I never got bored at all.

 The villain’s appearance, is kept secret.
 You’ll have to see his identity for yourself.